 On the other hand, if you're looking for something extraordinary and are willing to pony up for a once-in-a-lifetime experience, there's nothing quite like a stay at Hotel Rwanda, itself, the one and only Hotel des Mille Collines (check rates).
 Read all about my stay here.

 What did you think?
-Tell us about your experience in the comments below.
+Any tips on visiting the new location?
+Let us know in the comments section below.